elastic/elasticsearch-net-example/README.md

 }
 ```

-Next, we need to create a mapping in Elasticsearch for our `package` type in order to tell Elasticsearch to treat our version, author, and dependecny types as nested.
+Next, we need to create a mapping in Elasticsearch for our `package` type in order to tell Elasticsearch to treat our version, author, and dependency types as nested.

 Prior to this, we didn't have to setup a mapping.
 In fact, we didn't even have to create the index beforehand.
-We were able to use the "schema-less" nature of Elasticsearch by just indexing documents and letting Elasticsearch create our `nusearch` index on the fly and determine the types of our properties automagically.
-This is known as a `dynamic mapping` and is very convenient for getting off the ground but almost never suitable when you to start searching your data in specific ways.
+We were able to use the "schema-less" nature of Elasticsearch by just indexing documents and letting Elasticsearch create our `nusearch` index on the fly and determine the types of our properties auto-magically.
+This is known as a `dynamic mapping` and is very convenient for getting off the ground but almost never suitable when you to start indexing and searching your data in specific ways.

 Let's change up our indexing code a bit and create our index upfront before we actually start indexing.
 We can also setup our mapping at the time we create our index.